What is cumin?

 Plants today are typically grown in China, Uzbekistan, Turkey, Iran, Tajikistan, Syria, Morocco, Egypt, Chile, Mexico, and India.
 Along with caraway and dill, cumin is a member of the parsley family.
-This spice begins life as a dried seed of the herb Suminum cyminum before making its way into ethnic cuisines and everyday kitchens all over the world.
+This spice begins life as a dried seed of the herb Cuminum cyminum before making its way into ethnic cuisines and everyday kitchens all over the world.

 For the ancient Greeks, cumin was a staple, kept in its own container at the dining table in much the same way we keep salt and black pepper close at hand today.
 In Morocco, this tradition continues still.